unfoldingWord-dev/slack-lambda/README.md

     ./install-requirements.sh

 ### Initialize Project with Apex
-__NOTE: this has to be done whenever you want to deploy to new server to create the lambda role on AWS and create the project.json file with the proper role ID.__
+__NOTE: this has to be done whenever you want to deploy to new location.
+It will create the lambda role on AWS and create the project.json file with the proper role ID.
+Make sure you have the correct AWS key set up.__

     cd ~/Projects/slack-lambda
     aws configure
     apex init

 ### Deploying with Apex
+__NOTE: make sure the AWS key is set and that the role in the project.json file is pointing to the correct deployment destingation (e.g. test or prod).__

     cd ~/Projects/slack-lambda
     apex deploy